-Electronic sales represented 78.8% of the net sales for the three months ended May 31, 2012, compared to 80.0% in the prior year period.
-For the three months ended May 31, 2012, approximately \$36.6 million of the increase in sales from this product group was the result of our recent acquisition of Hirschmann.
-In addition, the electronics group experienced increases due to new mobile product offerings.
-These increases were partially offset by a decline in sales of consumer electronics products including camcorders, clock radios, digital players and digital voice recorders as a result of declines in demand and the exiting of certain products; a decline in OEM sales due to remote start sales, which were affected by a warmer winter, and the conclusion of Ford's production program for headrest DVD systems; a decline in satellite fulfillment sales; and a decline in our audio product line.
-The audio decline is partially offset by sales related to new product introductions such as slot machine speakers and mobile ipod and ipad interfaces.
+Electronic sales represented 81.5% and 80.1% of the net sales for the three and six months ended August 31, 2012, respectively, compared to 80.0% in both of the prior year periods.
+For the three and six months ended August 31, 2012, approximately \$39,580 and \$76,192, respectively of the increase in sales from this product group was the result of our recent acquisition of Hirschmann.
+In addition, the electronics group experienced increases in its OEM manufacturing lines in the three and six months ended August 31, 2012 due to the launch of new programs with Ford and Nissan in the second quarter of Fiscal 2013, as well as new mobile product offerings and sales of headphones by our Klipsch group.
+OEM increases were partially offset during the six months ended August 31, 2012 by decreases due to remote start sales, which were affected early in the fiscal year by a warmer winter, as well as by the conclusion of Ford's production program for headrest DVD systems in the first quarter of Fiscal 2013.
+Electronic sales increases were also offset during the three and six months ended August 31, 2012 by a decline in sales of consumer electronics products including camcorders, clock radios, digital players and digital voice recorders as a result of declines in demand and the exiting of certain products; a decline in satellite fulfillment sales; and a decline in our audio product line.
+The audio decline is partially offset by sales related to new product introductions, such as sales of slot machine speakers and mobile iPod and iPad interfaces.

-Accessory sales represented 21.2% of our net sales for the three months ended May 31, 2012, compared to 20.0% in the prior year period.
-The increase in the accessories group was primarily related to increased sales in wireless speakers as well as in our international markets.
+Accessory sales represented 18.5% and 19.9% of our net sales for the three and six months ended August 31, 2012, respectively, compared to 20.0% in both of the prior year periods.
+The increase in the accessories group was primarily related to sales of new wireless speaker products, increased sales of antennas as a result of the Summer Olympics as well as changes in consumer demand, increased sales of portable power lines due to the growing predominance of electronic devices in consumer homes, as well as improved sales in our international markets due primarily to the increase in digital receiver sales in Germany as a result of the shutdown of analog signals in the country during the first quarter of Fiscal 2013.

-During the quarter ended May 31, 2012, the release of unearned or unclaimed sales incentives was not material.
+During the three and six months ended August 31, 2012, the release of unearned or unclaimed sales incentives was not material.
 We believe the reversal of earned but unclaimed or unearned sales incentives upon expiration of the claim period is a disciplined, rational, consistent, and systematic method of reversing these claims.
 These sales incentive programs are expected to continue and will either increase or decrease based upon competition and customer demands.